Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 Parties often charge a processing fee for directed contributions.
 The Canada Elections Act does not restrict the portion of the directed contribution that may be retained by the party.
-Contribution processing fees charged to a leadership contestant are considered transfers from the leadership contestant to the party.
+Contribution processing fees charged to a leadership contestant are considered payments for services provided.
+They are an other leadership campaign expense of the leadership contestant and other revenue of the party.

 The full amount directed by the contributor to the leadership contestant is a contribution to the contestant's campaign.
 A tax receipt for the full amount is issued by the registered party.

 Note: The directed contribution is subject to the limit on contributions made to leadership contestants, not the limit on contributions made to the party.

 Annie wishes to contribute to the leadership contestant she supports and also receive a tax receipt.
 She sends a cheque for $500 to the registered party, with written instructions requesting that the amount be forwarded to the leadership contestant as a directed contribution.
 The party normally charges a processing fee of $20 for directed contributions.
 The chief agent therefore transfers $480 to the leadership contestant, records a directed contribution of $500 to the leadership contestant, and records a payment of $20 from the leadership contestant.
 The chief agent also issues a tax receipt to Annie for $500, the full amount of her contribution.

 It is the responsibility of the registered party to provide each leadership contestant's campaign with a Statement of Directed Contributions Received and Transferred to a Leadership Contestant.
 This form includes the name and address of each contributor, the amount and date of the contribution, the amount of the directed contribution, the amount that the party has transferred and the date of the transfer.